5 Best Hiit Shoes in 2023

 Weight training shoes, especially those designed for squats, have a much higher heel-to-toe drop than a running shoe.
 A typical weightlifting shoe drop is 17 mm.
 A higher heel supports an upright torso position, helps prevent back bending, and allows for a greater range of motion when squatting.

 When you’re doing a HIIT workout, you do not want as much heel-to-toe drop as a weightlifting, or even a running, shoe.
 The forward angle will instantly detract from your stability.
-To ensure that your weight remains centered and your foot stable, look for a shoe with a heel-to-toe drop of around 4-6 mm (but no more than 8 mm).
+To ensure that your weight remains centred and your foot stable, look for a shoe with a heel-to-toe drop of around 4-6 mm (but no more than 8 mm).

 Responsive midsole